DavidTello1/GameEngine/Assignment 1/README.md

 anywhere in the Hard Drive.
 6. It should feature Unity-like camera controls:

 a.
 While Right clicking, “WASD” fps-like movement and free look around must be enabled.
+SPACE to go upwards, LCTRL + SPACE to go downwards
 b.
 Mouse wheel should zoom in and out
 c.
 Alt+Left click should orbit the object
 d.
 Pressing “f” should focus the camera around the geometry